The Flagellation of Christ:

 An Artistic Geometric Analysis

-Disclaimer: Please note that my perspective is aesthetic inspiration, practicality and real life theoretical implications rather than mathematical.
+Disclaimer: Please note that my approach to this analysis focuses on aesthetic inspiration, practicality, and possible theoretical implications rather than claiming historical accuracy.

-The dimension of the painting is 58.4 cm × 81.5 cm.
-I'm not sure if this is the original size but the ratio of the painting is about 1:1.4.
+The dimensions of the painting are 58.4 cm × 81.5 cm.
+Although I am uncertain if these measurements are original, the aspect ratio of the painting is approximately 1:1.4.

-It is clear that he is using some sort of central perspective to give the illusion of perspective.
+It is evident that Piero della Francesca employs a form of central perspective to create the illusion of depth within the composition.

-Since the ratio of the painting is close to 1.4 I thought it would be fun to try looking at the painting from a root rectangle perspective (you can read more about root rectangles here).
-The number 1.4 is close to √2 so I will try to use a square root of 2 rectangle in my analysis.
+Considering the painting's aspect ratio is close to 1.4, I thought it would be intriguing to analyze the composition using a root rectangle perspective (for more information on root rectangles, click here).
+Since the number 1.4 is near √2, I will attempt to incorporate a square root of 2 rectangle into my analysis.

 In the following image, observe the effects on the composition when overlaying a 1 to √2 (1:1.414) grid.

 This approach offers an interesting perspective on potential artistic elements in the composition and their arrangement within the painting.
 Please remember, this is merely a hypothesis and not a definitive conclusion.

 © Hans E Andersson